Geothermal Reserves

-Waimangu Volcanic Valley Rotorua: World’s Youngest Geothermal System
+Waimangu Volcanic Valley Rotorua: Geothermal Walk and Cruise

-Waimangu Volcanic Valley is the world’s youngest geothermal system, formed entirely by the 1886 eruption of Mount Tarawera.
-Located 19 kilometres south of Rotorua on State Highway 5, the valley contains some of the most striking geothermal features in New Zealand — including Frying Pan Lake, the world’s largest hot spring, and the Inferno Crater Lake, which cycles through deep blue and green colours as its chemistry fluctuates.
-The valley walk ends at Lake Rotomahana, where a guided boat cruise covers the submerged site of the lost Pink and White Terraces.
+Waimangu Volcanic Valley is New Zealand’s youngest geothermal system, created by the 1886 Mount Tarawera eruption.
+Located 19 kilometres south of Rotorua on State Highway 5, the valley features dramatic geothermal activity including Frying Pan Lake, the world’s largest hot spring, and Inferno Crater Lake with its shifting colours.
+Visitors follow well-formed walking tracks through native bush and volcanic terrain to reach Lake Rotomahana.
+An optional guided boat cruise on the lake explores the submerged site of the historic Pink and White Terraces.
+The experience combines self-guided walking with rich volcanic history and striking natural features.

 Practical Information

-Address 587 Waimangu Road, off SH5 — 19km south of Rotorua
+Address 587 Waimangu Road, off State Highway 5, 19 km south of Rotorua

 Walk only (adults) NZ$65; children 6–16 NZ$35; under 6 free